realm/SwiftLint/CONTRIBUTING.md

 All changes should be made via pull requests on GitHub.

-When issuing a pull request, please add a summary of your changes to the `CHANGELOG.md` file.
+When issuing a pull request with user-facing changes, please add a summary of your changes to the `CHANGELOG.md` file.

 We follow the same syntax as CocoaPods' CHANGELOG.md: